 Investment in Debt Securities The Company classifies its debt marketable securities as available-for-sale.
 Securities classified as available-for-sale are carried at fair value.
 Unrealized gains and losses, net of the related tax effect, are excluded from earnings and reported in accumulated other comprehensive income, a component of shareholders' equity.
 A decline in the fair value of any available-for-sale security below cost that is deemed other than temporary results in a charge to earnings and the establishment of a new cost basis for the security.
-To determine whether impairment is other than temporary, the Company considers whether it is more likely than not that the Company will not be required to sell prior to recovery of the amortized cost basis.
+To determine whether impairment is other than temporary, the Company considers guidance provided in FASB ASC Topic 320, Investments -Debt and Equity Securities.
+When determining whether a debt security is other-than-temporarily impaired, the Company assesses whether it has the intent to sell the security and whether it is more likely than not that the Company will be required to sell prior to recovery of the amortized cost basis.
 Evidence considered in this assessment includes the reasons for impairment, the severity and duration of the impairment, changes in value subsequent to year-end and forecasted performance of the investee.
 Premiums and discounts are amortized or accreted to interest income over the estimated lives of the securities using the level-yield method.
 Interest income is recognized when earned.
-Gains and losses are calculated using the specific identification method.
+Gains and losses are calculated using the specific identification method

-Allowance for Loan Losses The allowance for loan losses is increased by provisions charged to expense and is available to absorb charge-offs, net of recoveries.
+Allowance for Loan Losses (ALLL) The ALLL is increased by provisions charged to expense and is available to absorb charge-offs, net of recoveries.
 Management utilizes a systematic, documented approach in determining the appropriate level of the allowance for loan losses.
-Management's approach, which provides for general and specific allocations, is based on current economic conditions, past losses, collection experience, risk characteristics of the portfolio, assessments of collateral values by obtaining independent appraisals for significant properties, and such other factors which, in management's judgment, deserve current recognition in estimating loan losses.
+Management's approach provides for estimated credit losses on individually evaluated loans in accordance with FASB ASC 310 and estimated credit losses inherent in the remainder of the portfolio in accordance with FASB ASC 450.

 Management believes the allowance for loan losses is adequate to absorb probable losses in the loan portfolio.
 While management uses all available information to recognize losses on loans, future additions to the allowance may be necessary based on changes in economic conditions.
 Additionally, various regulatory agencies, as an integral part of their examination process, periodically review the Company's allowance for loan losses.
-Such agencies may require the Company to increase the allowance for loan losses based on their judgments and interpretations about information available to them at the time of their examination.
+Such agencies may require the Company to increase the allowance for loan losses based on their judgments and interpretations about information available to them at the time of their examinations.